-- We will provide tailored, clear, accurate and consistent messages about the benefits of good air quality, utilising the Wiltshire air quality website as a platform to inform and educate. - We will identify people who are at risk from poor air quality and promote a text alert system. - A text alert system will be embedded into other services offered by the council which cater for 'at risk' groups such as Warm and Safe. - We will establish an officer steering group for air quality with representatives from services across the council. - We will work with communities where air quality is identified as a local priority in the Community Area Joint Strategic Assessment. - Advise local groups on siting and analysis of NO2 monitoring tubes (see Appendix 3). - We will support events such as Clean Air Day and work to engage with local communities to raise awareness of measures they and individuals can take to reduce air pollution in their towns & villages.
+- We will provide tailored, clear, accurate and consistent messages about the benefits of good air quality, utilising the Wiltshire air quality website as a platform to inform and educate. - We will identify people who are at risk from poor air quality and promote a text alert system. - A text alert system will be embedded into other services offered by the council which cater for 'at risk' groups such as Warm and Safe. - We will establish an officer steering group for air quality with representatives from services across the council. - We will work with communities where air quality is identified as a local priority in the Community Area Joint Strategic Assessment. - We will support events such as Clean Air Day and work to engage with local communities to raise awareness of measures they and individuals can take to reduce air pollution in their towns & villages.